MytkoEnko/helPES/README.md

 ##### Known issues:
 - helPES won't start if Steam is not installed
 - On first run it can detect PES executable but may fail to run it, should work after helPES restart.
--
 -----

 ![helPES logo](./img/screenshot.JPG "helPES screenshot")
 ### Requirements:
 To successfully use helPES you will need:
 - Windows 10 (PC or Azure VM with graphic card)
-- tesseract ocr installed (it is used for visual recognition of text on your game screen - v [3.05.1](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-setup-3.05.01.exe) from [this source](https://digi.bib.uni-mannheim.de/tesseract/) was used. instalation path should be added to PATH so `tesseract` should be callable from terminal)
+- ~~tesseract ocr installed (it is used for visual recognition of text on your game screen - v [3.05.1](https://digi.bib.uni-mannheim.de/tesseract/tesseract-ocr-setup-3.05.01.exe) from [this source](https://digi.bib.uni-mannheim.de/tesseract/) was used. instalation path should be added to PATH so `tesseract` should be callable from terminal)~~ Starting from v1.2.0 it is now standalone program with no dependencies.

 ### Installation
-1. Install tesseract-ocr
+1. ~~Install tesseract-ocr~~ (fixed in v1.1.0)
-2. Add tesseract-ocr executable to system PATH (see wiki for detailed steps)
+2. ~~Add tesseract-ocr executable to system PATH (see wiki for detailed steps)~~ (fixed in v1.1.0)
 3. Download and extract the archive with the latest program version to a folder, enter it and run helPES.exe
 4. Windows can warn you of untrusted software producer, it is because the program is generated from code above and does not have software producer's signature
 ### Usage:
 1. Open helPES.exe make sure everything is "green" in **Checks section**:
     - **Settings are ready** - each time you run the program your PES settings file will be backed up and replaced by the one provided by this program. **When you done with the usage of program - press "Revert" button to revert to your original settings file**
-    - **Game path** - it should automatically detect your PES2020.exe file, if it doesn't - please select manually using the button.
+    - **Game path** - it should automatically detect your PES2020/1.exe file, if it doesn't - please report an issue.
-    - **Tesseract version** - it will check if tesseract executable is in PATH and print it's version.
-If it's not - please fix it first.
+    - **Tesseract version** - it will show included tesseract version.
 2. Configure **Settings**
     - **Send email** - if you select this and provide your email and sendgrid token - each time script completes it will send you an email with statistics, also when it fails - will take screenshot of game window, attach last 30 lines of detailed logs and send it to you.
 Use the **Test email** button to send yourself a test mail and make sure everything is working fine.
     - **Run on azure vm** - this only affects the way the machine is turned off after the program is failed/completed.
 If selected and all necessary information provided - instead of shutting down **deallcoate** call will be sent to Azure instance, so it will be correctly stopped and won't spend your funds.